 Make the Rum Sauce:

-• Poke holes with a fork all over the bottom surface of the cake (which becomes the top when you invert it and remove the cake from the pan).
+- Poke holes with a fork all over the surface of the cake (which later is concealed since it's the cake base when you invert it and remove the cake from the pan).
 I 'stabbed' the cake in about 75 places with a fork.

 Notes